 zerver/lib/upload.pyfor the full interface.

-For both backends, the URLs used to access uploaded files are long, random strings, providing one layer of security against unauthorized users accessing files uploaded in Zulip (an authorized user would need to share the URL with an unauthorized user in order for the file to be accessed by the unauthorized user; and of course, any such authorized user could have just downloaded and sent the file instead of the URL, so this is arguably the best protection possible).
-However, to help protect against consequences accidental sharing of URLs to restricted files (e.g. by forwarding a missed-message email or leaks involving the Referer header), we provide additional layers of protection in both backends as well.
+For both backends, the URLs used to access uploaded files are long, random strings, providing one layer of security against unauthorized users accessing files uploaded in Zulip (an authorized user would need to share the URL with an unauthorized user in order for the file to be accessed by the unauthorized user.
+Of course, any such authorized user could have just downloaded and sent the file instead of the URL, so this is arguably pretty good protection.)

-Zulip supports using the Camo image proxy to proxy content like inline image previews that can be inserted into the Zulip message feed by other users over HTTPS.
+Zulip supports using the go-camo image proxy to proxy content like inline image previews, that can be inserted into the Zulip message feed by other users.
+This ensures that clients do not make requests to external servers to fetch images, improving privacy.

 By default, Zulip will provide image previews inline in the body of messages when a message contains a link to an image.
 You can control this using the